-The Master's programme in European Studies has a clear structure with the central 1-year programme and an option to follow the one and a half year / two year double diploma programme (Twente/Münster).
+The Master's programme in European Studies has a clear structure with the central 1-year programme and an option to follow the two year double diploma programme (Twente/Münster).
 The didactic concept of the MSc- programme reflects the professional and academic master level by demanding high levels of autonomy and integration in both course work and thesis work.